Having a well-stocked kitchen is a good thing.

 As the week progresses, my evening schedule tends to get busier and so I like the idea of my meals (and meal prep) getting easier.
 Homemade soups are very easy to put together and if you’re a baker at heart, you could even make some homemade bread too.
 If you’re pushed for time and cooking a pot of soup is out of the question, then may I recommend this range of soups, there’s a lot of variety, they have no added nasties and they’re good value for money.

 Okay, here we are at the middle of the week.
 By this stage, the week may have gotten the better of you (or is that just me?), so meals need to be quick and easy.
 The best option here is leftovers, something from the freezer or a nutritious take away meal.
 Hence the name wildcard; anything goes.
 It feels great to have a day where you can make do with whatever is around and quick to put together.

 Who doesn’t love a stir-fry?
 You can change them up as often as you like, make them jam-packed with meat or totally meat-free.
+And when it comes to vegetables, grab a julienne peeler and just about any vegetable can be used.
 This theme is an easy one to have in your bag as there are so many ways to prep it.

 Traditionally, here in England, it’s fish for dinner on friday.
-I don’t know if it’s current culture, but I can tell you there are usually queues around the block at my local fish restaurant, so someone still thinks it’s a good idea.
+I don’t know if that still applies today,, but I can tell you there are usually queues around the block at my local fish restaurant on a friday, so someone still thinks it’s a good idea.
 There are loads of ways to make fish a staple on your menu, think salmon steaks, tuna salad or good ol’ fish fingers.